nicinabox/backbone.hoard/README.md

 ##Policy

 The `Policy` determines meta information about cached items.
 The default implementation is bare-bones.

+Consider:

-Look at `recipes/time-sensitive-policy` for a more interesting policy implementation.
+* `recipes/time-sensitive-policy` for a policy featuring time-based eviction.
+* `recipes/jquery-data-params-policy` for a policy knowledgeable about jQuery data params on read

 ###Policy#getUrl(model, options, options)